-- grade in the Academic Records Office a minimum of 15 days before graduation/degree conferral. - Students must receive financial clearance from the Student Financial Services Office to participate in graduation ceremonies or to receive a diploma. - Diplomas will be ready for distribution beginning two weeks after commencement/degree conferral.
+- Students must receive financial clearance from the Student Financial Services Office to participate in graduation ceremonies or to receive a diploma. - Diplomas will be ready for distribution beginning two weeks after commencement/degree conferral.

-Graduation in Absentia.
+Commencement Services.
 On-campus commencement services occur in May and August.
-Students are expected to participate in all of the services unless graduating in absentia.
+Students who receive December conferral of their degrees have the option of participating in the May commencement services.

+Graduation in Absentia.
 At the time of application for graduation/marching, students must indicate whether or not they plan to participate in the ceremony.
 Those who complete all degree requirements and choose to graduate in absentia forfeit their right to participate in a later graduation ceremony.
 Those who participate in a graduation ceremony before completing all degree requirements under the terms specified below may not participate for a second time when they complete their requirements.